Garibaldi School pupil raises £1,500 for village volunteer

 Alan Hunt, the village volunteer gardener, was quite overwhelmed with Oliver’s act of kindness, saying: “I can't believe the thoughtfulness of someone so young."

-James Aldred, Headteacher at The Garibaldi School, which is part of the Nova Edcuation Trust, said: “We are really proud of Oliver and what he has achieved here.
+James Aldred, Headteacher at The Garibaldi School, which is part of the Nova Education Trust, said: “We are really proud of Oliver and what he has achieved here.

 "He took the initiative and confidently set about fundraising to support the needs of the local community.